m4tx/egielda/README.md

 egielda
 =======

-e-Giełda is a project that aims to create easy and convenient way to trade books between students. e-Giełda is a webapp that has a purpose to provide user-friendly interface for various actions like actual buying, generating reports and summaries, etc.
+e-Giełda is a project that aims to create easy and convenient way to trade books between students, both user-friendly and featureful.

 The app is written in Python using Django.
-It makes use of HTML5 and CSS3 by using Bootstrap v3 as a framework for the whole user interface.
+It makes use of HTML5 and CSS3 by using Bootstrap v3 as a framework for user interface.

 ## Features
 * Selling, buying books